winfsp/hubfs/README.md

 ## Security issues

-- Some applications insist on accessing files or directories from the root of the HUBFS file system (especially on Windows).
-Some of these accesses are disallowed by HUBFS (e.g. accesses for `.git`, `HEAD` or `autorun.inf`).
-Others are allowed which can create the possibility of a security issue for some applications, because anyone can create a username on GitHub that matches the name of a file that an application is looking for.

-    - For example, consider an application that always accesses files under `/billziss-gh/content`.
-Because I own the `billziss-gh` account I could create a repository named `content` and inject file content into someone's process.
-While the `/billziss-gh` prefix is unlikely, other prefixes are far more likely.
+- Consider a program that accesses files under `/COMMON-NAME/DIR`.
+The owner of the `COMMON-NAME` GitHub account could create a repository named `DIR` and inject arbitrary file content into the program's process.
+This problem is particularly important when mounting the file system as a drive on Windows.
+To fix this problem:

-    - To alleviate this problem one may start HUBFS with a "prefix" to restrict HUBFS usage only within a particular account or repository.
-For example, `./hubfs github.com/billziss-gh H:` will access only my own repositories.

-    - An alternative solution might involve adding an option to only allow access to a list of desired owners and their repositories.
+    - Run HUBFS with the `-filter` option.
+For example, running HUBFS with `-filter ORG` will make available the repositories in `ORG` only.
+Files within the file system will be accessible as / `ORG` / *repository* / *ref* / *path*.
+(The `-filter` option allows the inclusion/exclusion of multiple repositories and supports wildcard syntax.
+Please see the HUBFS usage for more.)

+	- Run HUBFS with a "prefix".
+For example, the (Windows) command line `./hubfs github.com/ORG H:` will place the root of the file system within `ORG` and thus make available the repositories in `ORG` only.
+Files within the file system will be accessible as / *repository* / *ref* / *path*.

 ## Potential future improvements